Hiking in Banff National Park: A Guide for First Timers

 - Trailhead Location

-Johnston Canyon is probably the best easy hike near Banff, especially considering how unique it is in comparison to some of the other easier hikes in Banff.
+Johnston Canyon is probably the best easy hike near Banff, especially considering how unique it is in comparison to some of the other easier hikes in the area.

 Rather than taking you through meadows and switchbacks to an alpine lake or mountain pass, this hike involves traversing a manmade boardwalk (is it a boardwalk?) through a tall, narrow canyon to two waterfalls.